devanshmody/Research_Methodology_COMP-5112/README.md

 # Dataset description

 <p align="justify">I have used four datasets and all four datasets are freely available to downloaded from kaggle website.
-So I have downloaded the data, extracted and stored in my google drive.<br>
+So I have downloaded the data, extracted and stored in my google drive.</p><br>
 1) Ryerson Audio Visual Database of Emotional Speech and Song (Ravdess) dataset description:
    Dataset link to download: "https://www.kaggle.com/uwrfkaggler/ravdess-emotional-speech-audio" <br>
    Dataset stored on google drive at path: "/content/drive/MyDrive/Audiofiles/audio_speech_actors_01-24/"<br>